Mathnerd314/stroscot/docs/Commentary/Compiler-Library.rst

 The question is, what data types do we need for relations?

-* Function: we need functions, obviously.
+* Function: a function, obviously.
-* Functional: This is a function too, just add a "no clause defined" element.
+* Functional: This is a function too, just add a ``NoClauseDefined`` element to the result type.
-* One-to-one: a function with an assertion, ``assume(forall x y; if f x == f y { assert x == y}``
+* One-to-one: a function with an assertion, ``assume(forall x y; if f x == f y { assert x == y})``
 * Many-to-one: A function, no constraints
 * Injective: This is the converse of a function, just use the function.
 * One-to-many: the converse of a function, again just use the function.

-So the only relation that can't be represented by a one-argument function is a many-to-many relation.
-Here we really do have a set of tuples.
+* Many-to-many: the only relation that can't be represented by a one-argument function

+So, a function represents most relations, and for a many-to-many relation, we need to represent a set of tuples.
 There are choices of how to implement this set.

 We could use a function of two arguments returning a boolean, if the domain/codomain are infinite.
 Or if both domain and codomain are finite, a set data structure containing tuples.
 Or a boolean matrix, if there are lots of tuples.
 Or a map of sets if one of the elements is sparse.
 Or a directed simple graph if we have a graph library.